What is an outbound call center?

 An outbound call center enables a business to handle outbound calls for various purposes.
 In addition to the fundamental task of placing phone calls, it also enables call center supervisors and admins to have total control over the telephony operations.
 Agents working in an outbound call center can make use of features like contact import, CRM integration, phone number masking, click to call, voicemail drop, etc. to augment their productivity.
 When it comes to choosing between an on-premise and cloud-based call center software, the latter is recommended owing to its cost-effectiveness, feature-richness, and quick scalability.

-Have any questions about outbound call center?
+Have any questions about outbound calling or setting up an outbound call center?
 Drop them in the comments and we would respond to them ASAP.

 Illustrations by Nikhil Kanda.

 Freshcaller is a modern-day call center software that helps businesses set up outbound call centers on the cloud.
 Users can purchase local and international toll-free numbers for outbound calling, import contacts from CRM, set up voicemail drops, record outbound calls, and have a bird’s eye view of outbound call center operations from the well-decked admin dashboard.